 - Independence: Low 2/10

-Unfortunately, in 1947, due to this cat breed becoming so popular, hybrids started appearing in the show hall instead of pure Burmese cats.
+Unfortunately, in 1947 hybrids started to appear in the show hall instead of pure Burmese cats.
+Whether this was down to lack of knowledge or the fact that these cats had become so popular that demand outweighed supply, no one knows.
 One of the violations of the Cat Fanciers' Association's show rules was showing hybrids.
-For that violation, recognition of the Burmese cat was withdrawn.
-Until 1953, this recognition was not restored.
-The Burmese Cat Society of America guaranteed the registries that it would not happen again.
+For that violation, recognition of the Burmese breed was withdrawn.
+They were not reinstated as a recognised breed until 1953 when the Burmese Cat Society of America had brought the situation back under control.

-Burmese are medium-sized cat, but when you held them up, they feel considerably heftier than they appear.
-They are slightly compact, very muscular with heavy boning.
-Burmese is a cat breed that is round all over.
-Their head, tips of their ears, expressive eyes, chin, and even their feet are rounded.
-This cat breed is compact both in appearance and in feel and has excellent strength.
+Burmese are medium-sized cats, but they feel considerably heftier than they appear.
+They are slightly compact but muscular cats, with heavy boning.
+Burmese cats have a rounded appearance; their heads, tips of their ears, expressive eyes, chin, and even their feet are rounded.
+This cat breed is incredibly muscular in appearance and in feel which gives them their excellent strength and agility.

 The coat of the Burmese is short and glossy.
-It has darker shading on the points that may be seen in kittens, but this shading disappears as they grow older, which produces richness in any of the recognized colours.
+It has darker shading on the points in kittens, but this shading disappears as they age and transforms into a solid rich colour in adults.

-While the recognized colours for Burmese have increased in the past few years, the considerable majority of Burmese cats are still the traditional deep brown or sable.
+Burmese cats come in an array of solid and tortoiseshell colours such as warm blue, dark sable brown, lilac, warm deep cream, honey beige, chocolate, and red.
+Despite the variation in coat colour, all Burmese cats have hypnotic gold eyes.
+While the recognized coat colours for Burmese have increased over the years, the considerable majority of Burmese cats are still the traditional deep brown or sable.

-The Burmese are about as inquisitive they can be.
-Expect them to explore your home from room to room and know all of its corners and crannies.
-They are playful and remains so until they grow old.
-Tease their bright mind with many interactive toys, and teach them tricks that will let them show off for an audience.
+Burmese cats are about as inquisitive as you can get!
+Expect them to explore your home from room to room and know all of its corners and crevices.
+They are playful and remain so until they grow old.
+Stimulate their bright minds with numerous interactive toys, and teach them tricks that they can show off to a willing audience.

-A Burmese is an excellent choice for those who don't object to complete loss of privacy.
-This cat breed will need to be involved in everything that you do.
-They will sleep on the bed and may even snuggle under the sheets with you.
-When you are resting and sitting down, they will be in your lap or right beside you, waiting keenly to be petted.
+A Burmese is an excellent choice for people who don't object to a complete loss of privacy.
+This cat breed will need to be involved in everything you do!
+They will sleep on your bed and may even snuggle under the sheets with you.
+When you are sitting down, they will be in your lap or right beside you, eagerly awaiting to be petted.

-A female Burmese, on the other hand, is the sole description of queenliness.
-They like attention and to be in charge.
-Males Burmese are more peaceful, satisfied to fill a lap.
+There is a slight difference in temperament between male and female Burmese cats.
+Females are the embodiment of queenliness!
+They expect attention and to love to be in charge.
+Males Burmese are more peaceful cats that are satisfied as long as they are near you (or preferably on you!).
 Whichever you select, you may soon find yourself longing for another.

 Burmese kittens can be pretty strong-willed.
-They are playful and courageous, attempting activities beyond their means and landing on their tough little rear ends.
-A Burmese kitten will stay playful well into adulthood.
-As they mature, their exceptional intelligence will expose itself as their personalities reveal.
-They will soon grow into poised and delightful little feline who will rule your house and your heart.
+They are playful and courageous, attempting activities beyond their means and regularly landing on their tough little rear ends!
+As they mature, the exceptional intelligence of this breed will expose itself and they will soon grow into poised and delightful little felines that will rule your house and your heart.

-These affectionate cats are very social, loving and get intensely devoted to their human companion.
-When a Burmese is properly socialized and trained during their kittenhood, they will grow up to be a well-mannered and well-rounded cat.
+These affectionate cats are very social, loving and develop intense bonds with their human companions.
+When a Burmese is properly socialized and trained during kittenhood, it will grow up to be a well-mannered and well-rounded cat.

-Challenge their bright minds and keep them attentive by teaching them commands, games and tricks.
-Give them many puzzle toys and reward them with treats or kibbles when they learn how to manipulate them.
-Burmese are brilliant and adore the love and attention that comes with being clicker-trained and taught tricks.
+Challenge their bright minds and keep them attentive by teaching them commands, games, and tricks.
+Give them a good variety of puzzle toys and reward them with treats or kibbles when they learn how to manipulate them.
+Burmese are known to be one of the most intelligent cat breeds on the planet and adore the love and attention that comes with being clicker-trained.

 Cats must get used to combs and brushes from an early age to avoid matted fur.
 There is a wide variety of combs and brushes available on the market, depending on what works for you and your cat.
 You can start with a very soft brush that does not pull at fine kitten fur or damage their skin.
 Each time you have finished brushing, give a small treat.
 If regular coat care does not cause any issues or problems for you or your cat, you can try more effective combs and brushes when they reach adult age.